 The University’s Arms were granted on 18 March 1955 by Garter, Clarenceux and Norroy and Ulster Kings of Arms to the Birmingham Corporation for use by the former College of Technology.
 They were designed to show the College’s connection with the city and with the teaching of technology.

 On the chief is depicted an open book bound in red, placed between two black hammers (the Charter describes it as an "open book proper bound gules edged or between two hammers erect sable").
-This shows the connection of the University with industry; the book represents learning and the hammers, engineering and allied trades (again, compare it to the City of Birmingham's Arms which are topped by a man's arm brandishing a hammer, but note that Aston University's are of a different type known as a ball-pein hammer.
+This shows the connection of the University with industry; the book represents learning and the hammers, engineering and allied trades.
+Again, compare it to the City of Birmingham's Arms which are topped by a man's arm brandishing a hammer, but note that Aston University's are of a different type known as a ball-pein hammer.
 This hammer is specific to metalworking, with the round head used to smooth off the edges of metal pins and rivets and the flat head useful for striking punches and chisels.

 The crest is also designed to stress the pursuit of knowledge.
 It consists of a red torch held erect by a forearm (known as a "cubit arm") between two branches of gold laurel.
 The laurel traditionally symbolises academia and learning, but it may have a dual purpose here; following the incorporation of Birmingham as a borough in 1838, the corporation adopted a seal comprising the de Bermingham family Arms encircled by a laurel wreath.
 So the laurel branches in Aston's crest could well be another echo of the links with Birmingham itself.

 Having been originally worn on the helmet of a fully-armed person, the crest is always placed on the top of the helm.
 The method of joining the crest to the helm was usually concealed by decoration and, in the University’s Arms, this is effected by the use of a wreath and a crown.